-Christy (she/her) is a Filipinx-Salvadorean residing in the unceded ancestral lands of the Lisjan Ohlone people, commonly known as Oakland, CA. Her values are rooted in environmental sustainability and social justice, thinking in systems, and her radical lived experiences as a brown woman on a bike.
+Christy (she/her) is a Filipino-Salvadorean residing in the unceded ancestral lands of the Lisjan Ohlone people, commonly known as Oakland, CA. Her values are rooted in environmental sustainability and social justice, thinking in systems, and her radical lived experiences as a brown woman on a bike.
 Christy has led city-riding tutorials, bike maintenance pop-ups, and loves connecting to the land and its people.

-Eleven RAR Chapters will advocate, support, and uplift BIPOC and FTWN-B cyclists in their local communities!
+RAR Chapters will advocate, support, and uplift BIPOC and FTWN-B cyclists in their local communities!
 Find a RAR Chapter in your area and learn more about each group.

 Latest Chapter News